-Policy: 5520, Disorder and Demonstration

-Amendments of the United States Constitution and Article One; Section Four of the Florida Constitution.
+FREE SPEECH, STUDENT PUBLICATION, ASSEMBLY, AND OFF-CAMPUS BEHAVIOR Onlicy: 5520, Disorder and Demonstration under the First and Fourteenth Amendments of the United States Constitution and Article One; Section Four of the Florida Constitution.
 One of the basic purposes of education is to prepare you for responsible self-expression and the free exchange of ideas.